ianchristani/Cybersecurity-Safe-Password-Generator-API/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;"havecapitalletters": true\
 }

-The minimum length for a password is 8 and the other parameters are optional.
+The minimum length for a password is 8 (as a good practice) and the other parameters are optional.

 In this repository you will find two different versions:
 1. Deployed on AWS in a EC2 (no longer available to use): \